jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

 * neopixelble - The bluetooth BLE interface.
 See below
 * neopixelwifi, WebPageDevelopment/ and assets/webcontent.h - The WiFi / Webserver interface.
 See Below

-### Display Functionality
+### Display Functionality: class NeopixelDisplay
 neopixeldisplay.cpp implements the NeopixelDisplay object, which encapsulates the display functionality.
 The display functionality consists of "Text", "Graphics", and "Virtual LEDs".
+As the display module, it also implements the Arduino integration functions:
+    void NeoDisplaySetup(int gpio, int matrixW, int matrixH, int panelsW, int panelsH);
+    void NeoDisplay10msTick();

 #### Text
 Provides the ability to display arbitrary length text with specified aligment and color.
 Color is communicated as the index of a set of options, where zero is reserved for "OFF" and one is reserved for "Rainbow".
 Alignment may be specified as left, center, right, or scroll.
 If the text does not fit on the display and alignment is not "scroll', the text "rocks" to display all of the text.